12 Best PPC Platforms in 2025

 Pay-per-click platforms typically use an auction system.
 In this model, businesses compete for ad space on different platforms by bidding on keywords.
 This means you set a maximum amount of money you are willing to pay if someone clicks on your ad.

-When a user searches for a keyword that you have bid on, a PPC platform runs an auction to evaluate which ad is most eligible to appear at the top of the results.
+The higher the search volume for keywords, the higher the price.
+So, when a user searches for a keyword that you have bid on, a PPC platform runs an auction to evaluate which ad is most eligible to appear at the top of the results.

 1. Bidding